tslaird/ClusterSearch/README.md

 parse_blastp.extract_cluster_prot(hit_name="PaaA", neighborhood_file="results/cluster_positive_neighborhoods.tsv", outfile_name = "resulst/PaaA_hits.fa", additional_fields=['assembly','accession','title'], filter_params=None)
 ```

 You could add additional info to each resulting fasta header by adding another one of the column names (such as species_gtdb or synteny) to the ```additional_fields``` list.
-Furthermore if you would like to subset the data to only include certain entries you can input a query string for the ```filter_params``` parameter which will subset the dataframe constructed from the neighborood_file.
+Furthermore if you would like to subset the data to only include certain entries you can input a query string for the ```filter_params``` parameter which will subset the dataframe constructed from the neighborhood_file.